Alcohol and Controlled Substances Policy

 - Employees and their families can personally or with the help of the Office of Human Resources contact the Personnel Assistance Services – Employee Assistance Program for assistance in drug and alcohol assessment and care.

-Maryville University, in its continual effort to assess the campus environment, will consult with the following departments to determine the level of use and abuse of alcohol and illicit drugs and make such report known during our biennial report: Student Life, Residential Life Office, Public Safety; Health & Wellness Services; Personal Counseling and Human Resources.
+Maryville University, in its continual effort to assess the campus environment, will consult with the following departments to determine the level of use and abuse of alcohol and illicit drugs and make such report known during our biennial report: Student Life, Residential Life Office, Public Safety; Health & Wellness Services; the Counseling Center and Human Resources.

 Policy Revised September 2017